LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 ### LDAR-Sim Parameter Hierarchy

-As noted above, LDAR-Sim uses a 3 level hierarchy of simulations, programs, and methods.
+As noted above, LDAR-Sim uses a 4 level hierarchy of simulations, virtual world, programs, and methods.
 To tell LDAR-Sim what level in the hierarchy your parameter file is destined for, you must specify a `parameter\_level` parameter that will specify what level your parameter file is aimed at - otherwise LDAR-Sim will interpret it as global.

 The `parameter_level` parameter can be one of three values:

-- `global`: parameters are aimed at the global level.
+- `simulation_settings`: parameters are aimed at the simulation setting level.
+- `virtual_world`: parameters are used to define the virtual world.
 - `program`: parameters are used to define a program.
 - `method`: parameters are used to define a method and update a given method by name.